alexeiantao/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-home-page.md

 ## Enable Finance insights capabilities

-When you've completed the configuration steps and set up demo data, you must turn on and set up each capability that you plan to use: customer payment predictions, cash flow forecasting, and budget proposals.
+When you've completed the configuration steps and set up demo data, you must set up each capability that you plan to use: customer payment predictions, cash flow forecasting, and budget proposals.

 ### Enable Customer payment predictions
 If you are using demo data to test customer payment predictions, you may have to import additional demo data to create your AI model successfully.